codio-content/MySQL-Creating_databases_and_inserting_data/.guides/content/Inserting-values-5d40.md

 Source it:

 ```
-mysql> source catalog.sql
+mysql> source collection.sql
 # Database changed
 # Query OK, 1 row affected (0.01 sec)
 ```

-The following list describes the meaning of each of the `catalog.sql` query lines:
+The following list describes the meaning of each of the `collection.sql` query lines:

 1. `USE guitars_collection;`:
 Use the database where the `catalog` table is stored